Blogging is HARD. Seriously. But these are the best blog resources and tools for you to use, many of which are free!

-Substack is the free platform I use for email marketing newsletters.
-It’s not as fancy and customizable as some other email platforms, but I was more interested in something that was easy to use and less time consuming, and Substack is an absolute breeze.
+Substack was the free platform I used for email marketing newsletters in the beginning of my blog.
+It’s not as fancy and customizable as some other email platforms, but I was more interested in something that was easy to use and less time-consuming, and Substack is an absolute breeze.
 They are also growing and doing a lot of cool things to help you grow and monetize your email lists as well.

 Another cool thing about Substack is all your email newsletters are housed in an Archive on their website like blog posts with web links that you or others can find through their search bar, refer back to, read and share.

 Now, I use ConvertKit, which is a paid email service provider designed FOR bloggers specifically.
 It can be pricy depending on the size of your list, but if you have a larger list, chances are you will make enough from your email list to justify the cost.

 And while it’s definitely harder to learn how to use it, it also does a lot of REALLY cool and powerful things to grow your blog.
 Setting all these features up, like sending welcome sequences of emails to new subscribers and tagging their likes so I can send them personalized emails, is also something that completely changed the trajectory of my blog.

 Now, ConvertKit is also offering more ways to EARN from your newsletter as well, through ads, paid recommendations, subscriptions, and more.
 So, while it can be pricy, it’s now totally worth it to me.

 I recently started selling digital products, which is fairly common amongst bloggers and, after months and months of research, I chose to do so via Teachable.
 There are a lot of platforms out there with a lot of different pros and cons, but personally, what I liked best about Teachable was their handling of taxes on digital products.